rwbaumg/pki-lint/README.md

 Libraries (eg. OpenSSL, GnuTLS, etc.), languages (eg. Golang, C++, Python, etc.) and applications (eg. cURL, Git, Firefox, Chrome, etc.) often have a variety of differences in x509 certificate handling, including differences in the way certificates are validated.
 Despite extensive standards documentation, it is not uncommon to find different interpretations of those standards, either.

 The primary purpose of this project is to identify potential compatibility issues prior to deploying a Public-key Infrastructure to production.
+It also provides an easy framework for adding additional checks in the future.

 ## Dependencies